Horizon Radio London’s Legendary Soul Music Station

 We have had so many requests for a website to tell the true story.
 The original members of the Horizon Radio Soul Family, people like Karl Niles, James Brown, Noel (London), Paul Randall, Mark Bri (Hertfordshire) & many other soul music fans have asked so many times for this website.
 So Guys, here is your request in full.

 Horizon Radio London’s Legendary Soul Station broadcast on 94.4/5 Vhf fm, 104 Vhf fm, 102.5 Vhf fm and MW.
 The story of how Horizon Radio became the most listened to Soul Radio Station in London and Home Counties is here now for you to read.
-This is the original Horizon Radio, not to be confused with others who unsuccessfully tried to use the name in 1987 and 1989.
+This is the original Horizon Radio, not to be confused with others who unsuccessfully tried to use the name in 1987, 1989 and 2024.
 It’s Time For The Truth.

 Horizon Radio London logo in green